-The Final Budget includes funding for 187.47 full-time equivalent positions at a net county cost of \$15.408,392.
-The budget includes a net cost decrease of \$59,129 and no change in full-time equivalent positions.
+The Proposed Budget includes funding for 187.47 full-time equivalent positions at a net county cost of \$15,467,521.
+The budget includes no change in net cost or full-time equivalent positions.

 Maintenance of Effort Budget adjustments necessary to support programs in 2008-2009 include: